-In addition, MGI regularly solicits input from a group of McKinsey directors who make up the MGI Council.
+In addition, MGI regularly solicits input from a group of McKinsey senior partners who make up the MGI Council.
 The Council’s role is to help MGI shape its research agenda, lead high-impact research, and disseminate the findings to decision makers around the world.

-Project teams are led by a group of senior fellows and include consultants from McKinsey's offices around the world.
+Project teams are led by MGI partners and a group of senior fellows and include consultants from McKinsey's offices around the world.
 These teams draw on McKinsey's global network of partners and industry and management experts.

-MGI works with leading economists, including Nobel laureates, who act as advisors to MGI projects.
+MGI works with leading economists, including Nobel laureates, who act as advisers to MGI projects.